suttacentral/sc-data/sc_bilara_data/_publication/en/sujato/editions/kn/snp/matter/introduction.md

 The root sense is “lay to rest”.
 Originally it probably meant the place that one laid down one’s burdens at the end of the day (cf. _khema_).
 From there we see two main applications, to “end” (cf. _pariyosāna_), or to “reside”.
 The fact that it follows right after the mention of finding “home” in the “world” in an unafflicted “quarter” shows that the sense “reside” applies.

-As it happens, English also has a word that means both “residence” and “ending”, and which likewise originates in the idea of establishing a safe place to rest at the end of a journey: settlement.
+As it happens, English also has a word that means both “residence” and “ending”, and which likewise originates in the idea of establishing a safe place to rest at the end of a journey: settlement. <a epub:type="noteref" href="#note-186" id="noteref-186" role="doc-noteref">186</a>

 The Niddesa, followed by the commentary, explains these lines in a metaphorical sense.
 For  _anosita_ it has, “Youth is settled by old age, health is settled by illness” and so on; and for _osāna_, “Old age settles all youth, illness settles all health …".
 This is in the tradition of the Hāliddikānisutta ([sn22.3]), which as we have seen, explains a verse about “leaving shelter” in terms of the five aggregates.
 While this is a valid pedagogical approach, it doesn’t help us understand the basic meaning.
 What we can say, though, is that Niddesa connects _anosita_ with _osāna_.